Reporting displays several graphs, as seen in Figure 15.1. Click the tab for a device type to see those specific graphs.

 Data files are saved in

-The reporting data file recording method is controlled by the Reporting database checkbox.
-When unchecked, data files are recorded in a temporary filesystem and copied hourly to on-disk files.
+The reporting data file recording method is controlled by the Reporting database option.
+When deselected, data files are recorded in a temporary filesystem and copied hourly to on-disk files.

-When Reporting database is checked, data files are written directly to the System Dataset.
+When Reporting database is enabled, data files are written directly to the System Dataset.

 Reporting data is frequently written and should not be stored on the boot pool or boot device.